 Contact: Julie Watson, 360-902-2580

-Washington law requires recreational vessels to stay at least 300 yards from Southern Resident killer whales and at least 400 yards out of the path in front of and behind the whales.
+The current law requires recreational vessels to stay at least 300 yards from Southern Resident killer whales and at least 400 yards out of the path in front of and behind the whales.
 Vessels must also reduce their speed to seven knots within one-half nautical mile of Southern Residents.
 More information is available on the Be Whale Wise website.

 The Washington Department of Fish and Wildlife works to preserve, protect and perpetuate fish, wildlife and ecosystems while providing sustainable fish and wildlife recreational and commercial opportunities.